dlynch7/MIDI2CV/README.md

 * This [Instructable](http://www.instructables.com/id/What-is-MIDI/) gives a comprehensive and comprehensible overview of MIDI.
 The author also wrote an [Instructable](http://www.instructables.com/id/Send-and-Receive-MIDI-with-Arduino/) about using an Arduino to send and receive MIDI messages; this particular Instructable was an invaluable resource throughout my project.
 * This [blog post](http://www.notesandvolts.com/2015/02/midi-and-arduino-build-midi-input.html) also gives a clear description of the MIDI input circuit.
 * Here is a [library](https://github.com/FortySevenEffects/arduino_midi_library) of code for Arduino to interface with MIDI.
 This is what I used to interface with my MIDI keyboard.

-* The schematic below shows the three circuits required by MIDI.
+The schematic below shows the three circuits required by MIDI.
 Since my project only has a MIDI input, I only used the topmost circuit.

 ![MIDI circuit](/images/midicircuit.gif)

+**Note:** MIDI transmits at a baud rate of 31250.
+The Arduino IDE doesn't support this baud rate, so if you want to print data for debugging purposes, you'll have to use an additional program to view serial data.
+I use [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
+Just follow [this tutorial](http://acidotunismo.com/en/2013/10/arduino-uno-midi-in-debugging-with-putty-windows/).

 Briefly, MIDI uses bytes to convey a wide array of musical information, such as
 * **note On/Off** (are you pressing a key?)